jacobtfisher/comm-futures/site/sponsorship/index.md

 ---
 layout: sponsorship
 title: Sponsorship
-meta_title: Sponsorship
+meta_title: Sponsors
-meta_description: Sponsorship information for the 2024 ICA Hackathon
+meta_description: Sponsor information for Communication Science Futures
 eleventyNavigation:
-  key: Sponsorship
+  key: Sponsors
-  order: 4
+  order: 5
 ---

-We are currently soliciting sponsors for the 2024 Hackathon.
-If you or your department, organization, or company would like to serve as a sponsor for the hackathon and help advance reproducible communication research, please email the pre-conference organizers at [hackingcommsci@gmail.com](mailto:hackingcommsci@gmail.com).
+We are grateful to the sponsors for Communication Science Futures.
+If your department or organization is interested in serving as a sponsor in future years, please reach out to the organizing team.

-## Why Should I Sponsor?

-Hackathons have proven to be immensely valuable tools for creating change in a wide variety of disciplines, including computer science, geology, psychology, and neuroscience.
-We believe that a hackathon will be similarly beneficial for advancing communication science.
-Additional sponsorship will provide the organizing team with needed resources to more effectively plan and implement the hackathon.
-These include including acquiring event space, creating scholarships / fee reductions for attendees, and providing meals and refreshments during the hackathon.

-As a “thank you” for sponsorship, we will be sure that your department, organization, or company will be featured both before and during the hackathon (website, opening presentation, etc).
-If you would like to discuss the potential of more substantial sponsorship, please see our sponsorship tiers.